 Clients will also be allowed to spend money while at our facilities.
 There is a store available for individuals that wish to purchase various food items and snacks.

-Certain clients will also have the opportunity to participate in social outings or other trips to certain places in the local area.
+Clients will also have the opportunity to participate in recreational therapy, social outings, or other trips to certain places in the local area.
 Clients are required to fund these trips.
 We strongly encourage clients to use debit or credit cards for additional spending.
 This reduces the risk of misplacing any cash kept on hand.